Adversarial Prefetch: New Cross-Core Cache Side Channel Attacks: Background

-Data prefetching is a technique to boost CPU performance by fetching data or instructions and place them closer to the CPU (e.g. from the LLC to L1 cache) before they are used.
-Data prefetching can be performed in two ways: 1) hardware prefetching, which is implemented in cache hardware and can be done transparently to users by cache itself; 2) software prefetching, which needs to be explicitly done by the programmer/compiler.
-Recent x86 CPUs offer many different instructions for software prefetching including \texttt{PREFETCHT0}, \texttt{PREFETCHT1}, \texttt{PREFETCH2}, \texttt{PREFETCHNTA}, and \texttt{PREFETCHW}\footnote{Some CPU models use \texttt{PREFETCHWT1} instead of \texttt{PREFETCHW}.} These instructions are treated like hints to tell the processor that a memory location is very likely to be accessed soon~\cite{prefetch_attack}.
-Programmers/compilers can use these instructions to load data into certain level of cache, in order to accelerate future accesses on the data.
+Prefetch is a technique to boost performance by fetching data and placing them closer to the CPU core (e.g., from the LLC to L1 cache) before they are needed.
+Prefetch can be performed in two ways: 1) hardware prefetch, which is implemented in cache hardware and is transparent to users (e.g., the adjacent cache line prefetcher); 2) software prefetch, which needs to be explicitly done by the programmer/compiler.
+Recent x86 CPUs offer many different instructions for software prefetch, such as \texttt{PREFETCHT0}, \texttt{PREFETCHT1}, \texttt{PREFETCHT2}, \texttt{PREFETCHNTA}, and \texttt{PREFETCHW}.\footnote{Some CPU models (e.g., Intel Xeon Phi Processor 7200) use \texttt{PREFETCHWT1} instead of \texttt{PREFETCHW}.} These instructions are used to hint the processor that a memory location is very likely to be accessed soon~\cite{intel_optimization_manual}, then the processor will prefetch the corresponding data into certain level of cache, thereby accelerating future accesses to this data.
+Software prefetch is an important way to improve performance.
+For example, compilers sometimes inject prefetch instructions to accelerate for loops.